michaelpanik/michaelpanik/source/_posts/blog/unlimited-free-custom-domain-email-addresses-sorta.md

   there’s a million free email options out there, there’s something very impactful about having your own, custom domain email address.
 ---
+**UPDATE 3/11/2020: I’ve been asked by several people if it’s possible to send email from these domains as well as receive.
+Previously, I didn’t include instructions for such, but it IS possible in Gmail, and I’ve added the solution in [Unlimited Free Custom-Domain Email Addresses (Sorta): Part 2](/blog/unlimited-free-custom-domain-email-addresses-sorta-part-2/).**

 I always find that one of the most limiting things about starting any new endeavor is email.
 Whether it’s a business, blog, podcast, YouTube channel, open source project, or anything else, having a direct line of communication can be very helpful, even integral when you’re just getting started.
 While there’s a million free email options out there, there’s something very impactful about having your own, custom domain email address.
 Example: [applecomputers@gmail.com](mailto:applecomputers@gmail.com) just doesn’t have the same weight as [steve@apple.com](mailto:steve@apple.com).

 If you have the domain, setting up custom email is relatively simple.
 Most domain registrars offer an affordable custom email solution anyway.
 When “free” is the name of your low-budget game, however, even a few bucks a month can tip the scales.
 Here’s my secret to unlimited, free, custom-domain email addresses.